antistatique/drupal-entity-to-text/README.md

 ## Credits

-Image Styles Builder is currently maintained by [Kevin Wenger](https://github.com/wengerk).
+Entity to Text is currently maintained by [Kevin Wenger](https://github.com/wengerk).
 Thank you to all our wonderful [contributors](https://github.com/antistatique/drupal-entity-to-text/contributors) too.